SOTA on the ARC-AGI Benchmark

 varying degrees of performance degradation when moving from Public to Semi-Private

 evaluation on ARC-AGI-1.
 We expect the same.
-Most models have seen a smaller
+Most models have seen a smaller difference

-results reported here, for our work and everyone else’s, are on the public
+reported here, for our work and everyone else’s, are on the public evaluation sets.
+See our analysis below.

 Using Poetiq’s Meta-System to Improve Performance of Popular Models

-To further illustrate the benefits of Poetiq’s meta-system we apply our technique to
+To further illustrate the benefits of Poetiq’s meta-system we apply our technique to popular

-our system improves the accuracy while reducing the cost.
+improves the accuracy while reducing the cost.

 How is this even possible?
-Our systems achieve this because they make only a
+Our systems achieve this because they make only a single attempt

-single attempt that uses fewer than two requests on average, rather than the
+that uses fewer than two requests on average, rather than the

 two attempts that ARC-AGI permits.
-Figure 3 shows this on ARC-AGI-1 for 12 models
+Figure 3 shows this on ARC-AGI-1 for 12 models from

-from a variety of model families: GPT, Claude Haiku, Gemini, Grok 4, and GPT-OSS.
+a variety of model families: GPT, Claude Haiku, Gemini, Grok 4, and GPT-OSS.

 Figure 3: Poetiq’s systems improve existing models across model sizes and families (with